 What to Include in Your Emergency Plan

-Developing an emergency plan is a key part of wildfire safety preparation.
-Include the following essentials in your plan:
+Developing an emergency plan is a vital part of wildfire safety preparation.
+Include the following essentials:

 At least two evacuation routes for everyone in your family (and practice them!)